nilsramsperger/docker-nodebb/README.md

 There you can create your admin account and set things up.
 Just leave the database settings as they are.
 The `config.json` is created by the web installer and copied to `/etc/nodebb` when you shutdown the container after installing.
-So, restart the container after you completed the web installer.
+So, restart the container after you completed the web installer (_You'll have a button called "Launch NodeBB" on screen, when setup is done_).

 If you want to use the container on a public URL and an other port, you should edit the `config.json`.
 The full hostname and port must be placed there to get all links within NodeBB working correctly.